mendix/docs/content/en/docs/appstore/modules/saml.md

 * **"Unable to validate Response, see SAMLRequest overview for detailed response.
 Error: An error occurred while committing user: p:'johndoe@company.com'/u:'JoHnDoE@CoMpAnY.CoM'"** – All user names passing through the SAML module are converted to lower-case, so make sure all the existing user names and new user names are also converted to lower-case.
 This is because certain systems are not case-sensitive (for example, Active Directory).
 * **“Could not create a session for the provided user principal.”** – This error can be shown if the IdP configuration does not contain any application attributes for the entity where the user (and user principal) is to be found (and stored).

-### 6.2 Troubleshooting an Endless Redirect Loop in Mendix version 9 and Above
+### 6.2 Troubleshooting an Endless Redirect Loop in Mendix Versions 9 and 10

-When using the [SAML](/appstore/modules/saml/) module for SSO in Mendix version 9 and above, you might get stuck in an endless redirect loop.
+When using the [SAML](/appstore/modules/saml/) module for SSO in Mendix versions 9 and 10, you might get stuck in an endless redirect loop.
 This is because the default value for SameSite cookies is `"Strict"`, and the session cookies cannot be forwarded.

 To avoid this issue, make sure your IdP (identity provider) and your app are in the same domain, and thus on the same site.
 For example, if your app is on `app.domain.com` and you open the deep link `app.domain.com/link/test`, then you are redirected to your IdP to sign in on `idp.domain.com/SSO`.
 After you sign in successfully, you are sent back to `app.domain.com/SSO/assertion`.
 Finally, you are forwarded to `app.domain.com/link/test`.
 Since your requests always stay on the same site, the cookie can be forwarded each time.